 Studies continue to demonstrate that acupuncture may assist with:

-- Regulating Menstrual Cycles
+Regulating Menstrual Cycles

-- Increasing Blood Flow to Uterus and Ovaries
+Increasing Blood Flow to Uterus and Ovaries

-- Prepare Uterine Lining for Implantation
+Preparing Uterine Lining for Implantation

-- Improving Egg Quality
+Improving Egg Quality

-- Increase Success Rates of Clomid/IUI/IVF/FET
+Increasing Success Rates of IUI/IVF/FET

-- Improve Sperm Count, Mobility and Morphology
+Improving Sperm Count, Mobility and Morphology

 During your first appointment at Turning Leaf Acupuncture much time will be spent discussing the health and wellness of you and your partner along with any fertility treatments you may have undergone.
 In Chinese Medicine it is important that both female and male partners are evaluated since factors contributing to fertility struggles can originate from one or both partners.

-Once the evaluations have been completed your practitioner will develop a treatment plan to specific to your health care needs.
+Once the evaluations have been completed your practitioner will develop a treatment plan to specific to your diagnosis.
 Although beginning treatment during any phase of trying to conceive naturally or through ART can be helpful, our practitioners understand that optimum results are achieved when treatment begins well in advance of trying to become pregnant or undergoing ART.
-Preparing the body in advance allows for the patient and practitioner the opportunity to focus on the emotional and physical well-being of both partners thereby increasing the probability of not only achieving but also maintaining a healthy pregnancy.
+Preparing the body in advance (ideally 3 months) allows for the patient and practitioner the opportunity to focus on the emotional and physical well-being of both partners thereby increasing the probability of not only achieving but also maintaining a healthy pregnancy.